soijebor/PyBer_Analysis/README.md

 ## Challenges Encountered and Overcome

 ### Challenges and Difficulties Encountered
-The challenge i encountered and overcame was finding the total drivers and i overcame it by using the original city data instead of the merged dataset as the merged dataset is counting the driver count multiple times due to the 2 different datasets
+The challenge i encountered and overcame was finding the total drivers and i overcame it by realizing the city data contains the number of drivers for each city type, when you merge this data with the ride data it will add up the driver count based on rides.
+So, the merged data has a driver count based on city and rides.
+In this case i used the city data dataframe to get the total drivers.

 ### Technical Analyses Used
 ![Technical analysis used](https://github.com/soijebor/PyBer_Analysis/blob/master/Analysis/difficulties_technical_analysis.png)